jasonaaronwilson/omni-c/documentation/c23-transpiler.md

 ## High Level Overview

-1. the command line is parsed to determine a set of libraries and source files to compile
+1. the command line is parsed to determine compiler options and all source files are loaded into memory
-2. in parallel, all of the source files are parsed. this will require at least as much space as the source files and libraries themselves
+3. all of the source files are parsed. this will require at least as much space as the source files and libraries themselves
-3. we assemble namespaces by collecting each of the name space fragments
+4. we assemble namespaces by collecting each of the namespace fragments
-4. for each namespace we create the private and public top-level definitions
+5. for each namespace we create the private and public top-level definitions
-5. type checking and annotation - every expression is given a type
+6. type checking, inference and annotation - every expression is given a type
-6. we move closures to the namespace level by having them take a struct pointer for captured variables, aka, an environment and replace with appropriate code at the lambda site
+7. closure conversion - (removes nested functions)
-7. for each namespace in parallel, we output a C source file via an inorder treewalk of all functions in the namespace sorted by function name (for reproduceability)
+11. for each namespace, we output a C source file via an inorder treewalk of all functions in the namespace sorted by function name
-8. for each namespace in parallel, collect all of the function prototype fragments, enum fragments, etc.
+12. for each namespace collect all of the function prototype fragments, enum fragments, etc.
-9. we typologically sort the header file. enumerations come first, structures (including environments) come next then prototypes
+13. typologically sort the elements for the header file. enumerations come first, structures (including environments) come next then prototypes
-10. invoke the C compiler (in parallel?) on all of the generated source files
+14. invoke the C compiler on all of the generated source files

+Most of these steps are inherently parallel so eventually the compiler will utilize as many compute threads as possible while still producing determenistic results.

 ## Function Code Generation

-Essentially we have statements and expressions inside some of those statements.
+Essentially we have statements and expressions.

 The two most interesting deviations from C that cause problems are exceptions and (self) tail calls (when not using gcc or clang).

-Self tail calls require that we add a label as the first statement of the function and then the self call must instead of doing the call, perform a bunch of assignments then do a goto which obviously is not itself a C expression.
+Self tail calls requires that we add a label as the first statement of the function and then the self call must instead of doing the call, perform a bunch of assignments, execute deferred expressions, then do a goto which obviously is not itself a C expression.

 Exceptions also require a fair amount of code at the call/return site in order to short circuit.
 This code is also not itself a C expression.
 In fact exceptions require that we do something like this for each call (source line directives have been removed):